How do I create a Formula quiz question with a single variable?

 - If you need help adding a mathematical formula in the Rich Content Editor, please see the Math Editor lesson.

-- If you need help building formulas in the Formula Definition field, see the Canvas Formula Quiz Question Helper Functions PDF.
+- If you need help building formulas in the Formula Definition field, see the Canvas Formula Quiz Question Helper Functions resource document.

 - To negate an expression in the Formula Definition field, multiply the function by -1.
 For example, type -1*sqrt(5x).